"It’s a very dangerous, and silent, disease, but once you know what it is, it’s very easy to take steps to turn it around."

 No, alcohol is not the main issue with Non-Alcoholic Fatty Liver Disease, but it is a toxin, and it is metabolized in the liver.
 So if you do have fatty liver disease, you want to cut out any toxins that your liver has to process, and alcohol is a big one.
 So cut that out immediately and give your liver a break.

 Avoid medications that are tough on the liver

-An obvious over-the-counter example is tylenol.
-Tylenol is metabolized in the liver, so if you want to give the liver a break, reduce or remove tylenol consumption.
+An obvious over-the-counter example is Tylenol.
+Tylenol is metabolized in the liver, so if you want to give the liver a break, reduce or eliminate Tylenol consumption.
 Other medications like oral contraceptives, certain cholesterol medications, some diabetic medications, and some hormones can also be hard on the liver.
 Talk to your doctor about any medications you might be able to cut out that could be making your liver situation worse.

 Reduce other toxins in your diet